it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/User_Session_Management_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.5.10

-### Implement an Absolute Session Timeout

-During non-time-sensitive periods, users should be logged out after an extensive amount of time (e.g., 4-8 hours) has passed since they logged in, regardless of activity.
-This helps mitigate the risk of an attacker using a hijacked session.

-> Does not apply to interfaces that are used on Election Day and require instantaneous access.

-Applies to: Web components

-Method: Copy

-> Reference: CIS Security Best Practices for Non-Voting Election Technology A1.5.8

 ## Maturity Level 3

 ### Destroy Sessions at Any Sign of Tampering